Optimizing your Value Stream

 - Work with all roles and levels in the organization to continually optimize the value stream

-Get trained and achieve a SAFe® 4 DevOps Practitioner (SDP) certification by attending a two-day course that provides a comprehensive overview for understanding the DevOps and release on demand skills needed to accelerate time-to-market by improving the flow of value through the continuous delivery pipeline.
-Attending the class prepares individuals to take the exam and become a Certified SAFe® DevOps Practitioner.
+Scaled Agile partners offer two-day training courses privately at your location or in a public setting for anyone to attend.
+The course provides a comprehensive overview for understanding the DevOps and release on demand skills needed to accelerate time-to-market by improving the flow of value through the continuous delivery pipeline.
+Attending the class also unlocks access to the Scaled Agile Community and prepares students to take the exam and become a Certified SAFe® DevOps Practitioner.